morsapaes/hex-data-council/README.md

 # What am I missing at Data Council Austin?

 This demo uses [Materialize](https://materialize.com/docs/) to keep track of and explore what's happening at Data Council Austin 2022 based on Twitter activity.
-It was mostly an excuse to play around with :sparkles:[Hex](https://hex.tech/):sparkles:.
-Once the event is over, it can be adjusted to track something else with some tweaks to the [data generator](./data-generator/README.md#twitter-data-generator))!
+It was mostly an excuse to play around with :sparkles:[Hex](https://hex.tech/):sparkles:!
+Once the event is over, it can be adjusted to track something else with some tweaks to the [data generator](./data-generator/README.md#twitter-data-generator).

 ## Docker

-We'll use Docker Compose to make it easier to bundle up all the services in the pipeline feeding Hex:
+The pipeline uses Docker Compose to make it easier to bundle up all the services feeding into Hex:

 <p align="center">
 <img width="650" alt="demo_overview" src="https://user-images.githubusercontent.com/23521087/159373277-9d16f680-c368-4194-b5fb-83a779e75c76.png">